Citation, DOI, disclosures and article data

 At the time the article was created The Radswiki had no recorded disclosures.View The Radswiki's current disclosures

-Brown tumor, also known as osteitis fibrosa cystica and rarely as osteoclastoma, is one of the manifestations of hyperparathyroidism.
+A brown tumor, also known as osteitis fibrosa cystica and rarely as osteoclastoma, is one of the manifestations of hyperparathyroidism.
 It represents a reparative cellular process, rather than a neoplastic process.
-Histologically brown tumors are identical to giant cell tumor (both are osteoclastomas), and therefore, this entity can easily be misdiagnosed as such if elevated blood calcium and/or parathyroid hormone levels are not assessed for and identified.
+Histologically brown tumors are identical to giant cell tumors (both are osteoclastomas), and therefore, this entity can easily be misdiagnosed as such if elevated blood calcium and/or parathyroid hormone levels are not assessed for and identified.

 Brown tumors have a slightly greater frequency in primary than in secondary hyperparathyroidism (3% versus 2%).
 However, secondary hyperparathyroidism is much more common than primary hyperparathyroidism, therefore most brown tumors that are seen are associated with secondary hyperparathyroidism.

 In chronic renal disease, continual and excessive urinary calcium excretion can lower serum calcium level and lead to a rise in parathyroid hormone secretion.
 This results in mobilization of skeletal calcium through rapid osteoclastic turnover of bone to maintain normal serum calcium levels.

 In localized regions where bone loss is particularly rapid, hemorrhage, and reparative granulation tissue, with active, vascular, proliferating fibrous tissue may replace the normal marrow contents, resulting in a brown tumor.